A homogenization bending shell theory for multiscale materials from $3D$ nonlinear elasticity: Elasticity framework and intermediate results

 \subsection{Asymptotic energy functionals}

 Next we will introduce the asymptotic energy functionals.
-In order to do so, we need the definition of the relaxation fields and the cell formulae.
+To do so, we need the definition of the relaxation fields and the cell formulae.
 Recall that $a\odot b=\frac{1}{2}(a\otimes b+b\otimes a)$.
-We make the following definitions: Set
+We make the following definitions:

 and for $(\zeta, \eta, \varphi, \mu)\in L^2(S, D(\mathcal{U}_{0, +\infty}))$ define